Alexi013/CNN-Cancer-Detection-Kaggle-Mini-Project/README.md

 # Histopathologic Cancer Detection

-This project addresses a binary image classification problem using data from the Histopathologic Cancer Detection competition on Kaggle.
-The goal is to predict whether a small tissue image (96×96 pixels) contains metastatic cancer.

 ### Problem Description and Dataset Overview

 This project addresses a binary image classification problem using data from the Histopathologic Cancer Detection competition on Kaggle.
 The goal is to predict whether a small tissue image (96×96 pixels) contains metastatic cancer.